ALib C++ Library

 1. Introduction

 Serialization of data is usually needed for storage and for communication (data transport) purposes.
-Here, algorithmic overhead to perform such serialization is mostly a welcome drawback in the moment it helps to reasonably compress the data in respect to its usual representation in random access memory.
+Here, algorithmic overhead to perform such serialization is mostly a welcome drawback at the moment it helps to reasonably compress the data in respect to its usual representation in random access memory.

 With the types found in this module, serialization is performed on bit-level instead of fixed-size integral types.
 While this implies a tremendous amount of bit-shifting operations, the two immediate advantages are: